Hot As A Pepper is not your run-of-the-mill cover band churning out the same old tired songs from this music genre or that, with little or no emotion.

 The Habanero Horns – Sax & Trumpet

-Hot As A Pepper has teamed up with two fun guys, Tom Wheat and Ed Wimberly who have performed with us at Greenville’s Main Street Fridays and they are ready to be a “plug-in” for your event if you want to make your HAAPpening even HOTTER.
+Hot As A Pepper has teamed up with two fun guys, Tom Wheat and Ed Wimberly who have performed with us at Greenville’s Main Street Fridays and most larger parties, fundraisers, weddings, festivals and other events.

 The Belle Peppers – Vocals and additional instruments